ann3431/CZ2001-Lab3/README.md

 # CZ2001 Lab3

+This project is done in AY2018 S1 for NTU SCSE CZ2001 Algorithms Lab 3.

 Lab group: SE1

 Group number: 2

 Group members: Stephen, Lewis, Kenrick, Jason and Annie

-Completed in NTU Year 2018 Semester 1

 Description of program:
 An empirical comparison of insertion sort versus merge sort based on number of key comparisons and CPU time taken